Selective Prediction via Training Dynamics: Abstract

 \section{Abstract}

-Selective classification is the task of rejecting inputs a model would predict incorrectly on through a trade-off between input space coverage and model accuracy.
-Current methods for selective classification impose constraints on either the model architecture or the loss function; this inhibits their usage in practice.
-In contrast to prior work, we show that state-of-the-art selective classification performance can be attained solely from studying the (discretized) training dynamics of a model.
-We propose a general framework that, for a given test input, monitors metrics capturing the disagreement with the final predicted label over intermediate models obtained during training; we then reject data points exhibiting too much disagreement at late stages in training.
-In particular, we instantiate a method that tracks when the label predicted during training stops disagreeing with the final predicted label.
-Our experimental evaluation shows that our method achieves state-of-the-art accuracy/coverage trade-offs on typical selective classification benchmarks.
-For example, we improve coverage on CIFAR-10/SVHN by 10.1\%/1.5\% respectively at a fixed target error of 0.5\%.
+Selective Prediction is the task of rejecting inputs a model would predict incorrectly on.
+This involves a trade-off between input space coverage (how many data points are accepted) and model utility (how good is the performance on accepted data points).
+Current methods for selective prediction typically impose constraints on either the model architecture or the optimization objective; this inhibits their usage in practice and introduces unknown interactions with pre-existing loss functions.
+In contrast to prior work, we show that state-of-the-art selective prediction performance can be attained solely from studying the (discretized) training dynamics of a model.
+We propose a general framework that, given a test input, monitors metrics capturing the instability of predictions from intermediate models (\ie checkpoints) obtained during training w.r.t. the final model's prediction.
+In particular, we reject data points exhibiting too much disagreement with the final prediction at late stages in training.
+The proposed rejection mechanism is domain-agnostic (\ie it works for both discrete and real-valued prediction) and can be flexibly combined with existing selective prediction approaches as it does not require any train-time modifications.
+Our experimental evaluation on image classification, regression, and time series problems shows that our method beats past state-of-the-art accuracy/utility trade-offs on typical selective prediction benchmarks.